LEADING AND GLAZING

 Location

-The Lighthouse,13 Lynn Rd, Ely CB7 4EG
+The Lighthouse,13 Lynn Road, Ely CB7 4EG

 Directions

 The Lighthouse is located on Lynn Road and is a couple of minutes’ walk from Ely Cathedral.
-The workshops do occasionally overrun, so if you are arriving by train, we advise you allow an extra 30-40 mins when booking your return trip.
+The workshops do occasionally overrun, so if you are arriving by train, we advise you allow an extra 30-40 minutes when booking your return trip.

 About the workshop

 You will be given an introduction to the techniques employed in the manufacture of an ornamental leaded panel of about 30 x 30 cm (12" x 12") size.
-If you have been on a stained glass painting workshop at the Museum you may like to lead up a panel incorporating your own piece of stained glass.
+If you have been on a glass painting workshop at the Museum you may like to lead up a panel incorporating your own piece of stained glass.

-All materials (glass, lead, solder etc. are provided) and tools are available for the use of the participants, although you may prefer to bring your own.
+All materials (glass, lead, solder etc.) are provided and tools are available for the use of the participants, although you may prefer to bring your own.
 You will be taken through each step of the process of constructing a panel and will practise the techniques before making your own panel.

-You time will be primarily spent learning to cut glass along cutlines provided (though you are welcome to bring your own simple design).
+Your time will be primarily spent learning to cut glass along cutlines provided (though you are welcome to bring your own simple design).
 Once all your glass pieces are cut to size and shape, you will then be shown how to piece them together using lead joints and solder.

 Lunch: There may be up to an hour’s break for lunch.
 Lunch is not provided, but there are many nearby cafes and sandwich shops or you can bring a packed lunch.